 Direct load control has been used by electricity distributors to control residential electric storage hot water systems across Australia for over 30 years.
-It is not surprising, therefore, that direct load control of air conditioning and pool pumps - two of the major drivers of peak demand in Australia over the past decade - is now being trialled by distributors across the country.
+It is not surprising, therefore, that direct load control of air conditioning and pool pumps - two of the major drivers of peak demand in Australia over the past decade - is now being trialled by distributors.

-The best-known and most extensive Australian trials of direct load control of air conditioning to date have been conducted by ETSA Utilities and Energex.
+The best known and most extensive Australian trials of direct load control of air conditioning to date have been conducted by ETSA Utilities and Energex.

-Since 2006, ETSA Utilities has conducted several direct load control trials targeting residential and commercial volunteer customers' air conditioning.
-Results of these trials indicated that the potential reduction in each customer's peak load ranges from 19% to 35%.4 Energex's Cool Change Trial, which commenced in the summer of 2007 and is still in operation, involves trialling direct load control of over 2,000 customers' air conditioners.
-On average, participating customers reduced their demand by 13% over the 2009-10 summer peak.5
+Since 2006, ETSA Utilities has conducted several direct load control trials targeting residential and commercial customers' air conditioning.
+Results of these trials indicated that the potential reductions in peak load range from 19% to 35%.
+Energex's Cool Change Trial, which commenced in the summer of 2007 and is still in operation, involves trialling direct load control of over 2,000 customers' air conditioners.
+On average, participating customers reduced their demand by 13% over the 2009-10 summer peak.

-After reviewing the ranges of achievable reductions in published trials, we have adopted the peak load reduction assumptions as set out in the table below.
+After reviewing the ranges of achievable reductions in published trials, we have adopted the peak load reduction assumptions set out in table 4 below.